-- 1.2.1 The planning application was assessed under delegated powers.
+1.2.1 The planning application was assessed under delegated powers.
 The Decision Notice with reasons for refusal is found in Appendix 7.
-The Development Quality Manager stated the proposal failed to comply with the development plan for the following reasons: - 1.
-As the proposal will have a visible impact on the landscape character of an area designated as being of Great Landscape Value (AGLV), the proposal is contrary to Policies 12 and 32 of the Perth Area Local Plan 1995 (Incorporating Alteration No 1 Housing Land 2000), both of which state that there will be presumption against built development within the AGLV designation, except for development necessary for operational need. - 2.
-As a result of the proposal being contrary to a policy relating to a specific designation within the relevant Local Plan Policy 12 of the Perth Area Local Plan 1995 (incorporating Alteration No1, Housing Land 2000), the proposal is contrary to the Council's Policy on Housing in the Countryside (2009) which seeks to ensure the Local Plan policies relating to specific designations are complied with. - 3.
-The proposal is contrary to Policy NE5: Green Belt of the Perth and Kinross Council Proposed Local Development Plan 2012 as the site is located within an area identified as Green Belt.
-This policy states that the Housing in the Countryside Policy does not apply in the Green Belt. - 1.2.2 These proposals were justified by the planning authority because "the proposal is contrary to the Development Plan, and there are no material reasons which justify approving the application". - 1.2.3 These grounds for review will examine the reasons for refusal and the planning authority's justification for the reasons.
-It will present the applicant's case that none of the three reasons are supported, based on an analysis of the Development Plan and examination of a significant amount of material considerations that would offer a balance in support of the proposals.
+The Development Quality Manager stated the proposal failed to comply with the development plan for the following reasons:

+1. As the proposal will have a visible impact on the landscape character of an area designated as being of Great Landscape Value (AGLV), the proposal is contrary to Policies 12 and 32 of the Perth Area Local Plan 1995 (Incorporating Alteration No 1 Housing Land 2000), both of which state that there will be presumption against built development within the AGLV designation, except for development necessary for operational need.

+2. As a result of the proposal being contrary to a policy relating to a specific designation within the relevant Local Plan Policy 12 of the Perth Area Local Plan 1995 (incorporating Alteration No1, Housing Land 2000), the proposal is contrary to the Council's Policy on Housing in the Countryside (2009) which seeks to ensure the Local Plan policies relating to specific designations are complied with.

+3. As the proposal does not have a good existing landscape framework, the proposal is contrary to Policy 1 of the Perth Area local Plan 1995 (Incorporating Alteration No1, Housing Land 2000) which seeks to ensure that all new developments within the landward area have a good existing landscaping framework.

+4. The proposal is contrary to Policy NE5: Green Belt of the Perth and Kinross Council Proposed Local Development Plan 2012 as the site is located within an area identified as Green Belt.
+This policy states that the Housing in the Countryside Policy does not apply in the Green Belt.

+1.2.2 These reasons were justified by the planning authority because "the proposal is contrary to the Development Plan, and there are no material reasons which justify approving the application".

+1.2.3 These grounds for review will examine the reasons for refusal and the planning authority's justification for the reasons.
+It will present the applicant's case that none of the four reasons are supported, based on an analysis of the Development Plan and examination of a significant amount of material considerations that would offer a balance in support of the proposals.
 These grounds of review also query the reasonableness of the authority's decision, as set out in Section 1.3 below.
 The Local Review Body is respectfully requested to reconsider the application based on the review of the facts before them and grant planning permission.